-A. Each team will play a 162 game schedule, consisting of 81 home games and 81 away games, played ove the course of 27 weeks (6 games/week x 27 weeks).
+A. Each team will play a 162 game schedule, consisting of 81 home games and 81 away games, played over the course of 27 weeks (6 games/week x 27 weeks).

 B. Each week will consist of a "home and home" series versus your opponent.
 The week will consist of two 3-game series.
-One day of rest will be given on the schedule after each "home and home" series.
+One day of rest (built into the schedule) will be given after each, 6-game "home and home" series.
 Manual "Days Off" are not permitted, Word of caution: manage the pitching staff wisely... no other days of rest will be given during the regular season.

 6. Game Play & Game Files

 A. Netplay is encouraged, but not required, except for all playoff games.
 When netplay is not feasible during the regular season, teams will play their road games solitaire versus the opponent's computer manager (CM) and must follow instructions (a specific lineup versus a certain pitcher, for example), if given by the opposing manager.
 The CM must, at the very least, specify the 25 "eligibles", starting rotation and starting lineups for the series.

 B. After playing his weekly road games (solitaire or netplay), each owner must email all game files and boxscores to the Commissioner by 11:59 pm EST every Monday night... series summaries are welcomed, but not required.